Skip to content

 Short answers, pulled from the story.

-What is a finite-state machine?
+What is a finite-state machine and how does it work?

 What are the four types of finite-state machines?